TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 6 - Compliance Management/1.6.7-checking-the-result/_index.md

 ![Alert details](1.6.7-fig-2.png)

-Note the links under “Compliance Alerts List”.
+Note the links under "Compliance Alerts List".
 This gives us the details of the non-compliance.
 Clicking on that link will take us to the particular alert details.

 ![Object details](1.6.7-fig-3.png)

-Also note, for any selected object we can check the compliance related to that object from “Compliance” tab.
+Also note, for any selected object we can check the compliance related to that object from "Compliance" tab.

 ![Compliance details](1.6.7-fig-4.png)